 Primary risk factors were defined as risk factors where information was easily measured or well known.
-Such as the data from historic and current airborne asbestos fibre monitoring, how close to the mine or naturally occurring asbestos (NOA) the Exposure Groups are located and if the recreational activity disturbs the soil.
+Such as the quantified data of airborne asbestos concentrations from historic and current airborne asbestos fibre monitoring, how close the Exposure groups are located to the mine or naturally occurring asbestos (NOA) and if the recreational activity undertaken disturbs the soil.